andy9kv/Projects/Traffic Sign Detection.md

 ## Implementation

 The program is about 400 lines of optimized python code.
 I put great efforts into maximizing the speed and efficiency of the code including using lambda function where appropriate and relying on NumPy subroutine alternatives when possible.
 Runtime is no more then 3-4 times slower than normal video playback speed (e.g. a video's frame rate reduces from 30fps to 10fps) if real-time computation is done.
+The well-commented code can be found [here](/Project_Files/Traffic_Sign_Detection/sign_detection.py).

+Libraries Used:
+* [OpenCV 3.3](https://opencv.org/opencv-3-3.html) - Image management and computer vision algorithm implementations
+* [NumPy](https://www.numpy.org/) - Powerful and efficient n-dimensional array implementation (and much more!)

 ## Demos